 A Certificate of Accuracy of the Mailing List and a Certificate of Mailing should be completed and saved for submission to OAH.
 The date on the Certificate of Mailing should be the same as the date that the Notice was sent.
 Forms for the certificates are in the appendix as CRT-LIST and CRT-MLNG.
-If one person performs both actions, you can create a single certificate for that person that covers both actions.
+If one person performs both actions, you can create a single certificate for that person that covers both actions (see CRT-LIST-MLNG-SAMPLE).
 You may choose to submit these certificates when you file with OAH, or the ALJ might require them as "any other information required by law or rule."

-&lt;sup>162 Minn.
+&lt;sup>3 Minn.
 Stat. § 16E.07, subd.
 3.